-If you’re saddled with too much credit card debt, you’re not alone—far from it.
-A recent study based on Federal Reserve and Census data found that 41% of households carry a credit card balance, and that their average balance is $6,270.
+If you’re saddled with credit card debt, you’re not alone.
+A recent study based on Federal Reserve and Census data found that over 45% of households in America carry a credit card balance, and that their average balance is $6,270.
 Considering the average credit card interest rate is just under 17%, that average balance could end up costing Americans quite a bit in interest.

 Again, with average interest rates around 17%, credit cards can be a very expensive way to borrow.
 It’s extremely important to pay off your statement balance in full after each billing cycle if you want to avoid dealing with high-interest charges.

 If you’re already in the habit of paying your balance in full when it comes due, you could consider leveraging your credit card spending to earn favorable reward points, such as points toward travel or cash back rewards.

 If you have a large balance or multiple cards, paying off your credit card debt is likely top of mind.
-It could help to consolidate your credit card debt with a personal loan, as consolidating your credit card balance(s) with a personal loan might help you pay off your debt at a lower interest rate.
+It could help to consolidate your credit card debt with a personal loan, as consolidating your credit card balance(s) might help you pay off your debt at a lower interest rate.

 However, if you consolidate your credit card debt with a personal loan, you’d be paying off your debt in monthly installments without adding to that debt and, hopefully, at a lower interest rate.
-A personal loan is considered installment debt, which is debt that’s has a set, regular payment schedule until the balance reaches $0.
+A personal loan is considered installment debt, which is debt that has a set, regular payment schedule until the balance reaches $0.

 This one may seem like a no-brainer, but it’s still worth discussing.
 Paying your statement balance after the due date may mean that you’re incurring late fees or other interest charges.
 And because payment history is 35% of your FICO Score , paying late can also potentially hurt your credit.